Field Manual

 When the consultant shows up or the internal champion gets the green light, these are the access requirements.
 Have them ready.

-For the documentation MCP.
-Allows AI to read existing docs, identify gaps, and cross-reference against what's actually in the codebase.
+Read existing docs, identify gaps, cross-reference against the codebase.

 The plays